 What are headphone drivers?

-A headphone driver is the technical term for the speakers inside a gaming headset.
+A headphone driver is the technical term for the little speaker inside each earcup.
 They're the bits that convert the electrical signals coming from your PC into sound, so they're pretty important!
 They often vary between 20mm and 50mm in size, and most gaming headsets will have drivers with a 40mm or 50mm diameter.

 Bigger doesn't necessarily mean better, though.
-Bigger drivers are louder than smaller ones, but their quality depends on a number of factors, including the way it's been designed and the materials used to construct it.
+Bigger drivers are louder than smaller ones, but their quality depends on a number of factors, including the way they've been designed and the materials used to construct them.
 There are multiple different types of drivers used in gaming headsets, and they all have their own advantages and disadvantages.